Back to Living Real Change

 • Warm up before strenuous exercise with a fast walk or slow jog for five to 10 minutes.
 This will decrease your chances of having asthma symptoms when you exert yourself.

 • Cool down for 10 minutes after a workout.
-Asthma symptoms can flare up if you stop your workout suddenly.
+If you stop your workout suddenly, asthma symptoms can flare up.

-If you use a medication for asthma and partake in strenuous exercise, your doctor may recommend you increase your dosage.
-Even if you do not suffer from lung issues, pay attention to your breathing and how you feel when exercising outdoors, especially in hot summer months.
+If you use asthma medication and engage in strenuous exercise, your doctor may recommend increasing your dosage.
+Even if you do not suffer from lung issues, pay attention to your breathing and how you feel when exercising outdoors, especially in the hot summer months.

 For more information about asthma and lung health, visit Piedmont Atlanta Respiratory Services.